hughbrien/HelloWorldMaven/README.md

 - Recommend ways to optimize and simplify the building process by using or NOT using specific plugins.

-# Here are the actual Steps I took to get this job running correctly.
+# Actual Steps and Changes
 - Fixed  pom.xml file so code would compile locally.
 - Updated Artifact Repository path
 - The demo software project will now build